-Course Description: In this course, you will gain practical knowledge in mental, emotional, and physical health.
-Some of the units of study include violence, intimidation, and bullying; communication skills; healthy coping techniques; nutrition; fitness; human sexuality; and substance abuse.
-You will complete a research project on a disease of your choice.
-You will become trained and certified in CPR.
+Course Description: In this course, you will gain practical knowledge in mental, emotional, physical, & sexual health.
+Some of the topics of study include mental health awareness, violence & bullying, communication skills, healthy coping techniques, nutrition, human sexuality, and substance abuse.
+Students also complete a research project on a disease of their choice.
+A variety of guest speakers come and share their expertise.
+By the end of the course, students will become trained and certified in First Aid & CPR.